 - Ask for professional help.
 Bring in a third party expert to negotiate and handle the attack.
 They’re the professionals – they know what to do.

-There is no cure-all when it comes to cybersecurity.
+Wondering how to prevent ransomware?
+Well, there is no cure-all when it comes to cybersecurity.
 Unfortunately, you can’t just implement one security solution and hope that it will remedy all of your cybersecurity concerns.
 Rather, cyber technology solutions must be layered to ensure optimal coverage.
 A multilayered approach is essential in preventing ransomware.
 This means that as cyberattacks become more sophisticated, so too should the tools you use to prevent them.
 Having multiple tools in place, like email security, Multi Factor Authentication (MFA), and EDR/XDR, gives your organization holistic defense ready to prevent ransomware.

 Ransomware isn’t going anywhere anytime soon.
 As the reliance on professional collaboration channels increases, so does the cyberattack surface area.
 As we have discussed, no one item will magically prevent ransomware attacks, which is why it is important to employ a combination of strong solutions – it lends an extra perception point to your cybersecurity plan.
 Since tools won’t secure you alone, we recommend pairing those tools with experts.
 Having the tools and the experts early on is going to help your organization down the road.